makapuf/bitbox-0xFF/REFERENCE.md

 control | id | description / controls
 -----|----|----------------------
-classic   |  0  | standard controls : can (optional) run on pressing B, jump on pressing A, X fires (if available), L/R changes projectile if several gained. hit |  | left/right ; B: run ; Y : hits enemies (horizontally) : 1 more frame for hitting modern | | can double/wall jump, stomp vertically on enemies (like hitting them) runstomp | | can charge by keeping B pressed while not moving then when ready runs, can stomp enemies forward by running (like hitting them)
+classic   |  0  | standard controls : can (optional) run on pressing B, jump on pressing A, X fires (if available), L/R changes projectile type if several gained. side | | player can control X and Y (no gravity for him) but always faces the same direction. nNo jumping/running.
+Autoscroll is given by alt speed hit |  | left/right ; B: run ; Y : hits enemies (horizontally) : 1 more frame for hitting modern | | can double/wall jump, stomp vertically on enemies (like hitting them) runstomp | | can charge by keeping B pressed while not moving then when ready runs, can stomp enemies forward by running (like hitting them)